Community Engaged Research

 - Supervise, assist, and equip student researchers in their work and research.

-- Fulfill the mission of The King’s University to cultivate mutually beneficial relations with our community partners.
+- Fulfil the mission of The King’s University to cultivate mutually beneficial relations with our community partners.

 - Enhance their research involvement with students and community partners.